 TYPE OF EXCUSE WHEN MUST IT BE TURN IN?
 CHILD'S NAME?
-WHAT INFORMATE DATE(S) OF ABSENCE?
-TION MUST REASON FOR ABSENCE?
-BE ON THE E SIGNATURE?
-XCUSE?
+DATE(S) OF ABSENCE?
+REASON FOR ABSENCE?
+SIGNATURE?
 OTHER INFORMATION?
 PARENT EXCUSE Within 3 days of the child's return to school If the excuse is not received within 3 days, the absence will be Unexcused.
 YES YES Only the date(s) listed on the excuse will be considered Excused.
-YES YES NONE MEDICAL EXCUSE See Above If the doctor's office says they are faxing an excuse, please contact the school to make sure we have received the excuse.
-If we do not receive it within the 3 day window, we cannot accept it.
-YES YES See Above Any date(s) not listed on the doctor's note require a parent note, or they will be considered Unexcused.
-YES YES TIME OF APPOINTMENT If a student is absent for a full day of school for an appointment the time and location of the appointment will be looked at to decide if the student will be considered absent Excused the full day, or if only half the day will be Excused (the other half day would be Unexcused).
+YES YES NONE MEDICAL EXCUSE See Above YES YES See Above YES YES TIME OF APPOINTMENT If a student is office says they are faxing an excuse, please contact the school to make sure we have received the excuse.
+If we Any date(s) not listed on the doctor's note require a parent note, or they will absent for a full day of school for an appointment the time and location of the appointment do not receive it within the 3-day window, we cannot accept it. be considered Unexcused. will be looked at to decide if the student will be considered absent Excused the full day, or if only half the day will be Excused (the other half day would be Unexcused).